August 10, 2021

 For example, if a host goes offline, a notification message is sent in two minutes to an email group or to a Skype group whose members are administrators, advanced users, and team leads.
 If a server is online again, the appropriate notification message is sent to the group.
 You can also set alerts for low disk space, CPU overload, and insufficient memory on servers.
 If the network device has the appropriate functionality, you can even configure notifications about the low level of toner in a cartridge in the network printer.
 It can be useful if users always print important pages, and you want to avoid forgetting to check whether there are full cartridges in the inventory.

 Some software allows you to run commands on the remote server automatically when a trigger is activated.
-For example, the command to restart a service in a remote operating system can run automatically after the defined period following service failure.
+For example, the command to restart a service in a remote operating system can run automatically after the defined period following a service failure.

-When you configure system monitoring software, set the adequate intervals to collect data and generate reports.
+When you configure system monitoring software, set adequate intervals to collect data and generate reports.
 If the interval to generate a report is too small, the processes generating reports and graphs in dashboards can interfere with core processes, and CPU load increases significantly.
 That can cause overload and failure of the monitoring server.

 Principles and Methods of IT Monitoring